Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

 20. What should you consider when storing data in Amazon Glacier?
     - A. Amazon Glacier only accepts data in a compressed format.
+      [Compression is optional, not required.]
     - B. Glacier can only be used to store frequently accessed data and data archives.
+      [It’s specifically for infrequently accessed data.]
     - C. Amazon Glacier does not provide immediate retrieval of data.
     - D. Attach Glacier to an EC2 Instance to be able to store data.
+      [Glacier is accessed via APIs or S3 lifecycle policies, not directly attached to EC2.]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C